최신CIPS Scope and Influence of Procurement and Supply - L4M1무료샘플문제

 Improving Specifications

 Procurement can add value firstly by ensuring all critical items are procured against a specification, and secondly by improving and regularly updating those specifications.
 For example, the procurement department might be responsible for procuring light-bulbs for an office.
 Having an effective specification for this purchase (lightbulbs must meet X safety standard and Y environmental standard) would result in less maverick buying for the organisation and the procurement of a better-quality product.
 Furthermore, regularly updating specifications ensures that purchases are made against current safety standards and regulations (e.g. the use of low-energy lightbulbs).
 If procurement don't update specifications, then there is a risk that items are bought that don't meet the correct standards.
+Added value in this regard could also therefore be considered the removal of risks of procuring the wrong item.

 Stream-lining Processes